agmsb/k8s-scheduling-lab/README.md

 If you are reading this, welcome!
 We will be reviewing ways to influence scheduling in Kubernetes.

+Also beware, this is definitely not an official Google product.

 ## Requirements

 This lab currently assumes that you have the below set up: